santiherra/Gravity/README.md

 # Gravity
 Repository dedicated to the study of the motion of bodies under the Newtonian gravitational interaction.

+## Usage
+In order to use this project, clone the repository by copying the associated URL.
+Make sure you have installed the required packages with the proper versions: `pip install -r requirements.txt`.
+You will find some scripts, each of which generates an animation.
+So far, no more effort than clicking on `Run`, but feel free to change some of the parameters and initial conditions.
+Have fun!

 ## Contents
-* 'solar_system.py': python file with efficient numerical method to determine the position of a body in the exact curve for the two body pproximation.
+* `solar_system.py`: python script dedicated to the computation of a particle orbit with a root finding method in the two body approximation.
 Application to the orbits of planets in the SS.
-* 'three_body.py': python file dedicated to the numerical integration of the motion of three gravitationally-interacting particles.
+* `three_body.py`: python script dedicated to the numerical integration of the motion of three gravitationally-interacting particles.